-Talks will be in Rabb Graduate Center, Room 338, from 3:30 to 5:30 p.m., unless otherwise noted.
+Talks in the Fall are scheduled for 3:30 pm in the Danielsen Room, Rabb 338, unless otherwise noted.
 Events are updated throughout the semester.
 Please check back often.

 Sam Berstler is Assistant Professor of Philosophy at MIT.
 Her talk is titled,

 "Non-acknowledgment practices are an utterly pervasive feature of our lives.
 When we talk to each other, we regularly ignore and take ourselves to be required to ignore huge swathes of information that we know and know that we know and know that we know that we know...Here I identify and limn the structure of a particularly powerful type of non-acknowledgment norm.
 I call them open secrecy norms.
 I argue that just because of their structure, these norms are more insidious than other non-acknowledgments.
 Open secrecy norms are principally distinguished by their iteration principle: when p is an open secret, then it's an open secret that p is an open secret.
 Idiomatically, when p is an open secret, we don't talk about p, and we don't talk about the fact that we don't talk about it.
 I use the standard common ground framework in order to illustrate the holistic ways in which these norms shape our interactions.
 My analysis sheds new light on the nature of collective denial, the management of taboo information in conversation, and the wrongs that groups can impose on "inconvenient" victims.
 (Content note: Participants should be aware that this talk includes some discussion of sexual violence and interpersonal abuse.)"

 Dana Francisco Miranda is Assistant Professor of Philosophy at UMass Boston.
 His talk is titled,